 Racing data provided by wagering data management facility 380 also include race results, such as actual payoff values versus a standard wager amount for win, place, and show wagers.
-Also provided are actual payoff values for the winning complex wager types, including exacta, trifecta, quinella, pick-n (where "n" is the number of races involved Regardless of the source of the racing video signals 65 in the pick-n wager), and daily double.
+Also provided are actual payoff values for the winning complex wager types, including exacta, trifecta, quinella, pick-n (where "n" is the number of races involved in the pick-n wager), and daily double.
 Payoff values may also be accompanied by a synopsis of the associated finish list.